Weather

 Both sensors transmit their data wirelessly to a Davis WeatherEnvoy receiver, which is plugged into a USB port of a fit-PC Slim, running Ubuntu V8.10.
 The data are collected using 'weewx', a software system I wrote in Python, and then submitted to the WeatherUnderground as station KORHOODR3, as well as being used to update a special weather page, using ftp pushes from the server every five minutes.

-Weewx source code is available as a SourceForge project.
+Weewx source code is available on GitHub.

 I also wrote a Python script wunderfixer to fix the problem of missing data on the Weather Underground.
 It works for both weewx and wview, a weather system I used earlier.